 What was actually going on during this period was that all the oxygen produced by the cyanobacteria was being absorbed into the oceans and rocks, with very little making it into the atmosphere.
 Finally, around 0.85 billion years ago, the oxygen reserves of the planet were filled and gaseous oxygen was able to exist in the atmosphere, allowing many more diverse eukaryotes to evolve, including the first animals.
 However, many single-celled organisms were adapted to the oxygen-poor environment, and died out in a mass extinction known as the Great Oxidation Event, with the only survivors continuing to eke out a living in extreme environments such as deep-sea trenches and salt flats.

 Romer’s Gap is a period of time from about 360 to 345 million years ago, spanning the Early Carboniferous Period, from which there are very few fossils known.
+It was named after paleontologist Alfred Romer (1894-1973), who first noticed it.
 For a long time, it was debated whether the gap was caused by poor fossilization conditions during that time period, actual low populations of animals that were recovering from the end-Devonian extinction, or if we just hadn’t looked in the right places yet.
 Recently, stem-tetrapod remains from Scotland have been found within the gap, indicating the third option is likely, but the second also probably plays a role.

 The fossil ecosystems recovered before the gap are full of placoderms, early “fishapods” like the -stegas (Acanthostega, Ichthyostega, etc), and relatively simple terrestrial plants and arthropods, while those after the gap are way more modern, with complex forests full of specialized amphibians, arthropods, and trees.
 Figuring out what happened in Romer’s Gap has been a slow process that is still ongoing.